 • Try not to yell when taking the Christmas card picture.

-• Go to dinner at her favorite restaurant.
+• Order in dinner at her favorite restaurant.

 • Make her favorite meal.

 • Buy her socks.
 She always needs socks.